 Your file is ready

-You can delete a local tier (aggregate) if there are no volumes on the local tier.
+You can delete a local tier if there are no volumes on the local tier.

 The storage aggregate delete

-command deletes a storage aggregate.
-The command fails if there are volumes present on the aggregate.
-If the aggregate has an object store attached to it, then in addition to deleting the aggregate, the command deletes the objects in the object store as well.
+command deletes a storage local tier.
+The command fails if there are volumes present on the local tier.
+If the local tier has an object store attached to it, then in addition to deleting the local, the command deletes the objects in the object store as well.
 No changes are made to the object store configuration as part of this command.

 > storage aggregate delete -aggregate aggr1